P-p-H-d/c-stl-comparison/README.md

 The following critera are used to compare the different C libraries.
 The C++ STL is also included as as reference.

 * supported C language (C89, C99, C11 or C23)
+* pure C program (no need for external preprocessor),
 * number of characters
 * number of line of codes
 * size of the executable
 * number of implemented workarounds
-* type safe (using a wrong type produces at least a warning)
+* type safe (using a wrong type produces at least a compilation warning)
 * support of integer/floats as basic type,
 * support of struct POD data as basic type,
 * support of C++ class as basic type,
 * support of array as basic type,
 * support of object like data (constructor, ...),
-* association of needed operators of the library and the exported methods of the basic type API can be defined at the same time as the type (and not on template instantation),
+* association of the provided methods of the basic type to the needed operators of the container library can be defined basic type level (ensuring spatial coherency),
-* support of API adaptator to match the one of data,
+* support of API adaptator to automatically transform the interface of the provided method to the expected interface of the required operator,
 * support of basic 'emplace'
 * support of enhanced 'emplace' based on the initializer arguments,
 * support of iterator abstraction